ywyher/better-melon/README.md

 # Roadmap
 > [!warning]
-> This project is still in its early stages so a lot of crucial stuff are yet to be implemented for this project to be called a
+> This project is still in beta

 > [!note]
 > the only crucial feature that hasn't been added yet is the definition on hover functionality, you could use yomitan instead for now